joonassandell/rebirth/README.md

 # Rebirth

 WordPress boilerplate with a set of useful development tools and an improved directory structure.
-Rebirth used to be "a starting point with HTML, CSS and JavaScript recipes you can copy and paste into your apps" but has since evolved to being a WordPress boilerplate.
+Rebirth used to be _"a starting point with HTML, CSS and JavaScript recipes you can copy and paste into your apps"_ but has since evolved to being just a WordPress boilerplate.
 Read mode from [history](https://github.com/joonassandell/rebirth/wiki/History).

 ## Features